totalcaos/GeneralImmersionDay/ec2lab/README.md

 Then click Next: **Configure Security Group**.

-You will be prompted to create a new security group, which will be your **firewall rules**.
-On the assumption that we are building out a Web server, name this security group according to this format **_“[Your Name] Web Server SG”_**, and open ports **3389** and **80**.
+You will be prompted to create a new security group, which will be your **firewall** to control access to the EC2 instance we are launching .
+As we are building out a Web server, name this security group according to this format **_“[Your Name] Web Server SG”_**.

+Add **firewall rules** to allow Remote Desktop (RDP) and HTTP traffic to your server by opening ports **3389** and **80** as shown in the picture below

+![EC2-7](ec2-7.PNG)

 Click the **Review and Launch** button after configuring the security group.

-![EC2-7](ec2-7.PNG)

 Review your choices, and then click **Launch**.

 ![EC2-8](ec2-8.PNG)

-_Note the two warning boxes at the top of the page, these are to warn you about possible configuration issues.
+ > _**Note** the two warning boxes at the top of the page, these are to warn you about possible configuration issues.
 In this lab we are creating a Windows server that has RDP access that is “open to the world” this is something that you wouldn’t normally do._

 Now you need to create a public/private keypair.
-When this instance launches, you will connect to it via Remote Desktop using the credentials for “administrator”.
+When this instance launches, you will connect to it via Remote Desktop using the credentials for “Administrator”.

 For Windows instances, EC2 automatically generates a password and encrypts with your public key.
 To decrypt the encrypted password, you will use your private key.
 Let’s create a new public/private keypair.

 ![EC2-9](ec2-9.PNG)